 Carla Van Dusen Bluntschli was born in Philadelphia in 1953.
 She studied violin and viola at a music conservatory in Philadelphia from 1971-1975.
 Married in 1976 to Ron Bluntschli, they moved nine years later with 3 young daughters, to Haiti, where they served as volunteers with the Mennonite Central Committee, a development organization from 1985-1993.
-Ron worked with community fascilitators in reforestation and community development and Carla learned through cultivating friendships, about the culture and language and homeschooled the children for part of the time.
+Ron worked with community fascilitators in reforestation and community development and Carla learned through cultivating friendships, about the culture and language while homeschooling the children for part of the time.

 From 1992 to 2009 Carla co-founded a not-for-profit organization that hosted visiting short-term groups and long-term volunteers in cultural and historical experiences based in Port-au-Prince that included learning tours to all corners of Haiti during the 17 years this organization existed.
 At the time during very intense political times, the work was founded on playing the role as a living bridge for visitors to Haiti, especially those envisioning peace and justice by providing cultural and historical (re)orientations, Creole language instruction and cultural immersion programs for diverse groups such as universities, churches or individuals.
 Translation and “fixing” for foreign researchers, international media companies and documentary producers such as NPR, CBC and BBC was also a part of the work.

 In 2000, she co-founded the not-for-profit N a Sonje (“We Will Remember”) Foundation.
 In 2009 when the original not-for-profit, folded for personal reasons, 17 years of experience and expertise working with visiting groups transferred automatically to the foundation where she continues the same work with an expanded staff.